For Referrers

 Will I need to provide transport to Honeypot breaks for the children I refer?

 • Honeypot minibuses collect and return children from a pre-arranged central pick-up point in their home area.
-Where parents are unable to, you may be asked to assist with transporting the child(ren) to and from the pick-up point, if this will considerably reduce the time that the children spend on our minibus.
-The minibus is driven by an experienced MiDAS trained driver and accompanied by a chaperone to ensure the children’s safety and comfort during the journey.
+Where parents are unable to assist, referrers may be asked to help with transport to and from the pick-up point if this significantly reduces the time a child spends travelling.

 Can I book specific dates for the children I have referred to attend a break?